mvolkmann/blog/src/smalltalk/15-classes.md

 to a superclass which can be `Object` or any other class.
 This message is handled by an instance method of the class `Class`.

-The `subclass` keyword takes a symbol.
+The `subclass:` keyword takes a symbol.
 The remaining keywords all take strings.
 All the keywords must be supplied, even if their value is an empty string.
 The following is an example class definition.